-In supervised classification, you learn on one table, including the outcome feature.
-This means, in particular, that only one line per entity to analyse or to predict is possible.
+With supervised classification, you have only on one table, which includes the outcome feature.
+This means, in particular, that it is only possible to analyse or to predict one line per entity.

-Many features can be described in one line, the name of a customer, his age, if he already bought a type of product...
+Many features can be described in one line: the name of a customer, his age, if he already bought a type of product...
 That's why when you press the GET INSIGHTS button, the first model fits only the central table data.
-And gives a first bunch of insights.
+And provides a first bunch of insights.

 Here follows a preview of the central table, used in the Step by step articles.

-But so many raw data, easily linkable to the entity to analyse/predict (here, the customer), are discarded because it does not fit the "one line constraint".
-For example, all the customers reactions to emails sent by the company.
+But so much raw data, easily linkable to the entity to analyse/predict (here, the customer), is discarded because it does not fit the "one line constraint".
+For example, all the customer reactions to emails sent by the company.

 We see that the first client of the central table, identified by the KEY 0000168fc71e2e... , named Lawrence Ross, has been sent several emails.
 Each event is listed in a line, and shortly described.

 PredicSis.ai automates this discovery phase of relevant aggregates.
-The user just have to ask a NUMBER of smart aggregates, and watch the performance of the successive models increasing.
+The user needs to ask a NUMBER of smart aggregates, and watch the performance of the successive models increasing.